mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 ORDER BY call_frequency desc \
 LIMIT 1;

+<p> An example of the output is shown here:
 stock_name  | call_frequency
 ------------+----------------
  TSLA       |        35
 (1 row)
 ```
+We can run several more similar queries to create reports and analyze results.

 #### b.
 From the `stock_operation_hive` table, we run queries to answer the following:

 What were the most purchased stocks and average price of purchase?